 Initial manufacturing costs are competitive with today’s c-Si cost leaders .
 In order for Silevo to offer the industry’s best value, Silevo couples high efficiency performance with a simple, straightforward manufacturing process, a low capital intensity equipment set and efficient operational plan to enable low production costs.

-Silevo’s Asia-based manufacturing center drives down factory costs and enables access to a robust low cost source of direct materials.
+Silevo’s manufacturing centers drives down factory costs and enables access to a robust low cost source of direct materials.
 Production proven equipment is leveraged from the semiconductor and LCD flat panel display industries, with proprietary modifications done by Silevo to optimize performance and productivity.

 Increased Poly Silicon Capacity